OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_sheet.md

 How do you interact with this application and how does it connect to those components and services mentioned before?
 Where is the data stored and how is it accessed?
 Connections also describes the lack of connections as well.
-Think about the segregation of tiers that might be required depending on the [Product Security Levels](tbd.md) and the potential segregation of data or whole environments if required for different tenants.
+Think about the segregation of tiers that might be required depending on the Product Security Levels required and the potential segregation of data or whole environments if required for different tenants.

 Adding (or removing) connections is probably a sign that **_Product Inception_** is happening.